 Stuck was also very successful in circuit racing.
 In 1934, he won the German, Czechoslovakian, and Swiss Grand Prix, while finishing second in the Italian Grand Prix, as well in Eifelrennen.
 The following year was also quite successful after Hans won the Italian Grand Prix and defended his European hill climb title.

-After the World War 2, German drivers were banned from racing until 1950.
+After World War II, German drivers were banned from racing until 1950.
 However, Stuck managed to find his bearings by obtaining Austrian citizenship, although the results were relatively poor regardless.
-He raced in Formula 2 with his own team and also enrolled several starts in the Formula 1 World Championship from 1951 to 1953, again failing to impress.
+He raced in Formula 2 with his team and also enrolled several starts in the Formula 1 World Championship from 1951 to 1953, again failing to impress.